CurveDocs/curve-docs/docs/curve_dao/VotingEscrow/smartwalletchecker.md

 ### `revokeWallet`
 !!! description "`SmartWalletChecker.revokeWallet(address _wallet) external`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `dao`.

     Function to revoke the allowance of a smart contract to lock CRV.

     Emits: `RevokeWallet`